ethanwongca/ethanwongca/README.md

 I'm a Computer Science student at UBC, passionate about computational social science, natural language procesisng, and responsible AI.
 I like taking an interdisciplinary approach to things!

 ## About Me
-- 🔭 I currently work for UBC as a Research Assistant in Natural Language Processing and HAI
+- 🔭 I currently work for UBC as a Research Assistant in Natural Language Processing and Human Aritificial Intelligence Interaction
-- 🎧 I have worked for the United Nations
+- 🎧 I have worked for the United Nations as an artificial intelligence fellow, and an incoming intern at Amazon!
-- 🌱 I’m currently learning Pytorch
+- 🌱 I’m currently learning Pytorch and some C on the side.
-- 🎨 I'm into creative programming and generative art, currently making art pieces on my free time!
+- 🎨 I'm into creative programming and some computer graphics.
 - 📫 Linkedin: https://www.linkedin.com/in/ethanwongca/
 - :computer: Website: https://ethanwong.ca/